dipranjans/node_projects/README.md

 ========================
 npm start

-Before that first create an Generate test SMTP service account from ethereal.email use that username, password in config.json files.
+Before that first create an Generate test SMTP service account from https://ethereal.email/ use that username, password in config.json files.

 DONE DONE!!!!!